EngineeringEnterpriseGuidesBest Practices

 What is MCP testing?

 MCP (Model Context Protocol) lets AI coding agents connect to external tools.
-Shiplight's MCP server enables agents in Claude Code, Cursor, or Codex to open a real browser, verify UI changes, and generate tests during development.
+Shiplight Plugin enables agents in Claude Code, Cursor, or Codex to open a real browser, verify UI changes, and generate tests during development.

 How do you test email and authentication flows end-to-end?